git-adithyanair/cs130-group-project/backend/API_DOC.md

   },
   "requests": [
     {
+      "request": {
         "id": "[int, id of request]",
-      "created_at": "[date, time when request was created]", "user_id": "[int, id of user who created the request]", "community_id": "[int, id of community that request belongs to]", "status": "[RequestStatus, the status of the request (pending, in_progress, completed)]", "errand_id": "[int, id of errand associated with request, could be null]", "store_id": "[int, id of store that request is associated with]" }
+        "created_at": "[date, time when request was created]", "user_id": "[int, id of user who created the request]", "community_id": "[int, id of community that request belongs to]", "status": "[RequestStatus, the status of the request (pending, in_progress, completed)]", "errand_id": "[int, id of errand associated with request, could be null]", "store_id": "[int, id of store that request is associated with]" },
+      "items": [
+        {
+          "id": "[int, id of the item]",
+          "requested_by": "[int, id of user that requested item]", "request_id": "[int, id of request]",
+          "name": "[string, name of item]",
+          "quantity_type": "[item_quantity_type, type of quantity (e.g. oz, lbs)]",
+          "quantity": "[float, quantity associated with item type]", "preferred_brand": "[string, brand of item, not required]", "image": "[string, image for item, not required]", "found": "[bool, true if found, else false]", "extra_notes": "[string, notes for shopper]"
+        },
+      ]
+    }
   ]
 }